 How safe are metal-on-metal hip implants?

-Five articles on PainSci cite Cohen 2012: 1.
+Five pages on PainSci cite Cohen 2012: 1.
 Massage Therapy for Back Pain, Hip Pain, and Sciatica 2.
 The Complete Guide to IT Band Syndrome 3.
 The Complete Guide to Neck Pain & Cricks 4.
 A Historical Perspective On Aches ‘n’ Pains 5.
 Chronic, Subtle, Systemic Inflammation

 PainSci commentary on Cohen 2012: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.